DMarke99/CPP-Projects/NeuralNetwork/README.md

-# Recurrent Neural Network Project
+# Artificial Neural Network Project

-This is a recurrent neural network class implemented in C++ over 3 days in my Easter holiday.
+This is an artificial neural network class implemented in C++ over 3 days in my Easter holiday.

 ## Prerequisites